 There are snack shops and we usually spend about ½ a day at the zoo.
 The zoo is on the site of the former Caribbean gardens and there are beautiful flora and fauna to see as well!

+What Naples, Florida activity list would be complete without a water park visit?
 The Sun-n-Fun Lagoon is a Collier County water park located in the North Collier Park.
 In the winter months, this park is only open on the weekends, so check the operating schedule here.
 We visited on a recent Saturday, arriving early to grab some lounge chairs in the sun.
 Admission to this park is done by height – if you are over 48” you pay $13 and those under 48” (who can’t use the water slides) pay less, $6 (there is a Florida resident and senior discount).
 On this off-season visit the lazy river and diving boards were closed, so we did pay a reduced admission.

 This park has the aforementioned giant water slides, a lazy river (open in the spring and summer months), a swimming pool, a diving pool, a splash pad for those 6 and under, and a splash pool for kids ages 5-12.
 There are lifeguards at each pool.